Add Web Messaging to your website

 Under routing, you may select the skill that your engagement should be assigned to.
 To route to all skills, select ‘All skills’ (default), to select a specific skill, select the ‘Specific skill’ option and choose from the dropdown menu.

-Select the mode in which the messaging window will be presented to the consumer, either embedded in the page or as a separate browser window.
+Select how the messaging window will be presented to the consumer, either embedded in the page or a separate browser window.
+Note that if the consumer is using third-party cookie blockers that the messaging window will open as a separate browser window regardless of this setting.

-The engagement studio page is where you design your button or banner to suit the look and feel of your website.
-By clicking on your engagement you can adjust the text, style and design of the engagement, and add additional buttons, images and text.
+The engagement studio page is where you can modify your button or banner to suit the look and feel of your website.
+By clicking on your button or banner you can adjust the text, style, and design.
+You can modify the size and placement, the background, and add elements.
+You can also preview your elements before publishing your campaign.
 To learn more about designing engagements, click here.

 You will now reach the entry point library.
-An entry point is the section within your website where the engagement will be displayed.
+An entry point is a section within your website where the engagement will be displayed.
 You can choose the engagement entry point from the existing items, or click “Add new” to define a new entry point.
-When you are finished defining your entry point, click next.
+When you are finished defining your entry point, click Next.
 For further information on creating a new entry point, please refer here.

 When selecting the condition, look for a globe icon next to the word “Supported,” which indicates that this engagement attribute is applicable for web engagements.

-Your new mobile app engagement is now complete.
+Your new web engagement is now complete.
 From the Campaign Summary page, you can give your engagement a name, edit all aspects of the engagement, enable or disable the engagement and publish.
 To learn more about publishing and unpublishing campaigns, click here.

 Test click rates through control groups